gromacs/gromacs/docs/user-guide/environment-variables.rst

         disable synchronizations between different GPU streams in SYCL build, instead relying on SYCL runtime to do scheduling based on data dependencies.
 Experimental.

+``GMX_GPU_SYCL_USE_SUBDEVICES``
+        partition the GPUs that support it into sub-devices, and treat each one as an independent device.
+        GPUs that can not be split are ignored.
+Intended for use with multi-tile GPUs.

 ``GMX_CYCLE_ALL``
         times all code during runs.
 Incompatible with threads.